+One last trend is that increasingly, multiple brands are working together to create the content of all different varieties.
+For example, Uber has partnered with both Pandora and Spotify to help personalize its customers’ ride via their favourite music.
 When brands create content together, the content can be used on both companies’ channels, or on a single channel cooperatively created by both brands.
 Either way, both parties will stand to gain from the added exposure.

 Other examples of collaborative content include podcast interviews in which hosts of different shows interview one another on their respective channels, collaborative research or case studies or social media channels “takeovers”.
 You should preferably partner with brands with products or services that relate to your industry in some way and aren’t exactly your competitors.

-Finally, distribution of content will remain a key driver of any good content marketing strategy.
+Finally, the distribution of content will remain a key driver of any good content marketing strategy.
 As every business starts to use the same strategy and push out content that crowds the market, content distribution will become more important than ever.
 Be it emails, social media, chatbots, physical content, ebooks, visual content, videos or even podcasts, companies definitely need to break out of the box and get creative and targeted in their content creation and distribution process to be heard by their audience.

 As it gets more competitive, it will no longer be sufficient for you to just push out lacklustre content that no one will consume.
 Adapting to the market and responding to trends like these I’ve documented above will likely be the key deciding factors in the survival and success of your business.